Appraisily/main-site-index/README.md

 2. Update the build scripts in `package.json` to include the new submodule
 3. Modify `scripts/merge-builds.js` to include the new submodule in the merged build
 4. Add appropriate redirects in `netlify.toml`
+5. Update the route tracking system in `scripts/generate-sitemap.js` to include routes from the new submodule

 ## Updating Submodules